benda18/TransLoc-Queries/README.md

 DISCLOSURE: I'm self-taught in scripting.
 This is my first time using Ruby, or pretty much any language.
 The script works, but I'm not always sure why.
 FWIW

-"ConsoleCompareAgencySpeed.rb" is the only script that is being developed now.
+"BusSpeed_API_Analysis.rb" is the only script that is being developed now.
 The other scripts are old and contain errors.
 Additionally, these other scripts were individual elements that have been merged together into "ConsoleCompareAgencySpeed.rb"